phoenixframework/phoenix/guides/routing.md

 ## Path helpers

-Path helpers are functions that are dynamically defined on the `Router.Helpers` module for an individual application.
-For us, that is `HelloWeb.Router.Helpers`.
+Path helpers are dynamically defined functions.
+They allow us to retrieve the path corresponding to a given controller-action pair.
 The name of each path helper is derived from the name of the controller used in the route definition.
-Our controller is `HelloWeb.PageController`, and `page_path` is the function which will return the path to the root of our application.
+For our controller `HelloWeb.PageController`, `page_path` is the function that will return the path, which in this case is the root of our application.

-That's a mouthful.
 Let's see it in action.
 Run `iex -S mix` at the root of the project.
 When we call the `page_path` function on our router helpers with the endpoint or connection and action as arguments, it returns the path to us.

 ```elixir
 iex> HelloWeb.Router.Helpers.page_path(HelloWeb.Endpoint, :index)